ysndr/MSc-Thesis/chapter/methodology.md

 }
 ```

-[Section @sec:graph-representation] introduced the AST representation of Records.
+[Section @sec:nested-record-access] introduced the AST representation of Records.
 As suggested by [@fig:nickel-record-ast], Nickel does not have AST nodes dedicated to record fields.
 Instead, it associates field names with values as part of the `Record` node.
 Since the language server is bound to process nodes individually, in effect, it will only see the values.